 Let's each start our own personal self-righteous campaign today, a revolution if you will.
 I'm not referring to some smug, hoity-toity, holier-than-thou personality shift.
 However, I think all us Christians could use a healthy shot of self-confidence.

-No matter what your age is, you are probably under more pressure than you’d like to be under.
-Young children have demanding par-ents, teachers, and coaches.
+No matter what your age is, you are probably under more pressure than you'd like to be.
+Young children have very little know-how or experience coupled with demanding parents.
 Tweens and teens then are thrown into the realm of peer pressure where the fear of being an outcast is a nightmare.
 Young adults wrestle over major life decisions such as finding a college, career, and spouse.
-After that it doesn’t get much easier as problematic issues can arise with your marriage, budget, family, loneliness, health, and so on.
+After that it doesn't get much easier as problematic issues can arise with your marriage, budget, family, loneliness, and so on.

 A bad habit is to blame your personal problems on yourself, and rest in that pit of despair.
-You may dwell on a list of coulda, shoulda, woulda’s that do more hurt than help.
-In life’s difficult moments the devil will try to insert a wedge of insecurity in you by tempting you to believe that God doesn’t really love you that much.
-When all you hear within your own mind is “looser, failure, ugly, or worthless” you’ve got to start talking back.
+You may dwell on a list of coulda, shoulda, woulda's that do more hurt than help.
+In life's difficult moments the devil will try to insert a wedge of insecurity in you by tempting you to believe that God doesn't really love you that much.
+When all you hear around you is looser, failure, ugly, or worthless you've got to start talking back.
+You're the only one who can talk back to the voices in your head.